 14.3 Test Procedure

-The test temperature should generally be within the range 5 °C to 35 °C. The specified test temperature for test specimens sensitive to temperature variations shall be 27 ± 2 °C. For cases with a significantly different field temperature, it is recommended to perform tests at a temperature similar to the field temperature.
+The test temperature should generally be within the range 5 °C to 35 °C. The specified test temperature for test specimens sensitive to temperature variations shall be 27 °C ± 2 °C. For cases with a significantly different field temperature, it is recommended to perform tests at a temperature similar to the field temperature.

 Mounting of test specimens shall be in accordance with the provisions in 11;